Why Perpendicular Bisectors Meet at One Point

 Prerequisites: perp-bisect-proof · Difficulty: beginner

-The perpendicular bisectors of a triangle's three sides all pass through the same point.
-This special point is called the circumcenter.
+The three perpendicular bisectors of a triangle's sides all pass through a single point, the circumcenter.
+A perpendicular bisector passes through a side's midpoint at a angle.

 Any point on the perpendicular bisector of a segment is equidistant from the segment's endpoints.
 This is the key fact that drives the entire proof.